April 9 - 12, 2014

 Justice will reimburse applicants selected for interview some costs associated with their travel.
 View detailed information about reimbursable travel expenses to learn more.

-Although there is no set time, we anticipate that most components will make first-round offers about two weeks after the end of formal interviews.
-The majority of the offers will be made from November 20th through December, but the process could extend into January and beyond.
+Although there is no set time, we anticipate that most components will make first-round offers about two to three weeks after the end of formal interviews.
+The majority of the offers will be made from late November through December, but the process could extend into January and beyond.

 The Department will notify all candidates who interviewed but were not selected to receive an offer by email, but the timing of this notice varies.
 Candidates may want to add firstname.lastname@example.org to their contact lists to ensure our notification messages are not misrouted to “spam” or “junk” folders.
 Components make decentralized hiring decisions and frequently issue offers sequentially based on their internal ranking of candidates and the number of positions available.
 The component may issue a certain number of offers, then, depending on acceptances, may issue a second round, and occasionally a third round of offers.
 OARM issues final notice of non-selection only after a component reports that it has met its hiring requirements.
 All notifications are issued electronically.

 The Department adheres to the guidelines issued by the National Association of Law Placement regarding the time period that offers must remain open.
 We anticipate that offers to current law students will remain open for at least 28 days or until December 30, whichever comes first.
 The Department may retract any offer that is not reaffirmed within 14 days from the date of the offer.
 Offers to current law students made after December 15 will remain open for at least two weeks after the date the offer was issued.
 Offers to law school graduates will remain open for at least two weeks after the date the offer was issued.